-1) To improve the current treatment strategies (increased efficiency, decreased risk to develop secondary resistance) and access to therapeutic solutions.

-2) To develop new antimicrobials, novel treatment protocols or alternative treatment therapies along with their respective diagnostics.
+- To improve the current treatment strategies (increased efficiency, decreased risk to develop secondary resistance) and understand the barriers to access to therapeutic solutions. - 2.
+To develop new antimicrobials, novel treatment protocols or alternative treatment therapies along with their respective diagnostics.22

-3.3.3 Potential topics for Focus Area 3
+Potential topics targeting Focus Area 3